raleighlittles/Ruby-Koans/README.md

-# Ruby-Koans
+# About
-Solutions to the Ruby Koans (http://rubykoans.com/) questions.
+This repository contains annotated solutions to the [Ruby Koans](http://rubykoans.com/) questions.